To read more, please clilck on "Read More" to the right below.

 - High risk investments with high potential return on investment.
 From a venture capital investor’s perspective, investing in an early-stage company has significant risk, but also has the potential to deliver a massive return on the invested capital.
 Early-stage venture capital investors are not investing in order to get twice their money back on a given investment – the expectation is much higher.
 Why?
 Because a significant portion of early-stage investments don’t perform well – either returning a loss of investment or a very modest gain.
 Because of this, venture capital investors invest in a portfolio of companies to mitigate the risk of loss of an individual investment.

 - Long-term investments.
 Another consideration for both founders and venture capital investors is that in an investment in an early-stage company is a long-term commitment – the time from initial investment to when the company is sold or the company holds its IPO can be a long, long time.
 Based on my experience, early stage investments can take 5 to 7 years on average to exit, but it is not uncommon for investments to last 10 to 12 years or longer before the investor can “exit” the investment.
 I am working with a couple of funds right now that have investments that are over 15 years old.

 - Investors.
 Who are these investors?
-The investors may be high net worth individuals (also known as “angels”), groups of angels (angel networks), venture capital funds (investment funds established by venture capital firms), funds-of-funds (funds created mainly to invest in venture capital funds, but also may invest directly in early-stage companies along-side their portfolio venture funds), venture divisions of corporations (called “corporate venture capital”), foundations, endowments, and increasingly mutual funds and hedge funds, among others.
+The investors may be high net worth individuals (also known as “angels”), groups of angels (angel networks), venture capital funds (investment funds established by venture capital firms), funds-of-funds (funds created mainly to invest in venture capital funds, but also may invest directly in early-stage companies along-side their portfolio venture funds), venture divisions of corporations (called “corporate venture capital”), foundations, endowments, corporate and public pension funds, and increasingly mutual funds and hedge funds, among others.

 So this is my introduction to venture capital.
 Please let me know if you have any suggestions on how this might be improved.